terkelg/ramme/README.md

 ### Background behavior

-When closing the window, the app will continue running in the background, in the dock on macOS and the tray on Linux/Windows.
-Right-click the dock/tray icon and choose `Quit` to completely quit the app.
-On macOS, click the dock icon to show the window.
-On Linux, right-click the tray icon and choose `Toggle` to toggle the window.
-On Windows, click the tray icon to toggle the window.

 ### Dark mode
 You can toggle dark mode in the Ramme menu or with <kbd>Cmd</kbd> <kbd>D</kbd> / <kbd>Ctrl</kbd> <kbd>D</kbd>.